Dookiee/custom-json-server/README.md

 9. Login/Signup with heroku, then Create an app with heroku.

-10. Connect your json-server repository to deploy your own server.
+10. Connect your json-server repository to your heroku app and deploy your own server.

 ---